fr3fou/nectar/README.md

 # nectar - music note detector

-Detecting music notes from an audio input through the use of (Fast) Fourier Transforms in Go.
+Detecting musical notes from an audio input through the use of (Fast) Fourier Transforms in Go from scratch.

 ## TODO